 In this area of your theme option, you will completely edit your header.
 In addition, you will be able to upload your company logo.
 Place icons on your menu like cart or search icons.
 Align the menu and logo, in addition with a full control of the site header section.

-Vertical / Horizontal Menu Navigation Style
+Vertical and Horizontal Menu Navigation Style #

 Firstly, to change your site menu navigation style from horizontal to vertical you just need to go to your WordPress dashboard.
 Theme Options.
 Header.
 Select ‘Vertical’ and save your changes.
 As a result, your menu set as ‘primary menu’ under WP Appearance.
 Menus.
 Will appear in a vertical layout as you can see on this example.
-Moreover, you can choose a horizontal navigation style just like this video tutorial shows.
+Moreover, you can choose a horizontal navigation style just like this video tutorial shows:

 In this area of your theme options, you will be able to enable another area that can appear over of your header navigation menu area.
 Choose columns, in addition, this column can receive widgets.
 A top menu widget, texts or social icons for example.
 Finally, to do it set the option as ON and choose your columns layout.
 After that save your changes and go to your WP Appearance.
 Widgets.
 And apply widgets in the tabs called ‘Top Header’.